 Dates are subject to the wedding being approved and the availability of the church building.

-Will there be other wedding ceremonies held on the date you have in mind for your wedding ceremony?
+Will there be other wedding ceremonies held on the date we have in mind for our wedding ceremony?

 Transport